 As a martial artist since I was a child, I became interested in “eastern” oriented thought.
 By the age of 22, I was immersed enough into the Tao, to have gotten a tattoo of the Yin Yang on my Dan Tien.
 By then, I became convinced into one of the three components of Equilibration: It appears that there is an existing underlying balance in EVERYONE and within EVERYTHING, and WE can discover this underlying balance.

 As a teenager exploring music, I also began writing poetry.
 Better stated, something was writing poetry through me!
 Without any cognition, poems flowed onto the page.
 I noticed that as I was writing, I experienced a state of grace and inner peace… One poem struck me immediately.
 It revealed to me a deeper understanding of people and our internal motivations.

-As if ten years of contemplation on balance were not enough, John DRILLED Equilibration into my brain.
+As if ten years of contemplation on balance were not enough, John DRILLED the concept of Equilibration into my brain.
 Before I met Dr. Demartini, I learned to look for the “POSITIVE” in whatever I had experienced as “NEGATIVE”.
-In learning the ‘Demartini Method’, it became CLEAR that in order to achieve inner peace on ANY topic, I had to bring both, the illusion of EACH specific “POSITIVE” emotion and each specific “NEGATIVE” emotion, to balance…
+In learning the ‘Demartini Method’, it became CLEAR that in order to achieve inner peace on ANY topic, I had to bring both the illusion of EACH specific “POSITIVE” emotion and each specific “NEGATIVE” emotion, to balance…

-Iconic lyricists, channeled poetry and the genius of a world renowned philosopher lead me to dedicate my life, to further explore Equilibration.
-Equilibration shares how to become aware of one’s specific emotions, how to take ownership of one’s emotions, and how to bring oneself to balance beyond their emotions.
+Iconic lyricists, channeled poetry and the genius of a world renowned philosopher led me to dedicate my life to further explore the concept of Equilibrium.
+Equilibration shares how you can become aware of your specific emotions, how to take ownership of your emotions, and how to bring yourself (and your mind) to balance beyond your emotions.